blekkk/blekkk.github.io/_posts/2020-02-26-difference-between-audio-devices.md

 # Intro

-I believe most of you all really likes to listen to music.
-Whether because you love it or just to relieve yourself for a moment or paling games, etc. There are 2 types of people when they are listening to a music, the loud speaker person and the quiet headphone/earphone/headset person.
+I believe most of you all really likes to listen to music, whether because you love it or just to relieve yourself for a moment or paling games, etc. There are 2 types of people when they are listening to a music, the loud speaker person and the quiet headphone/earphone/headset person.
 But have you though of this, what are the difference between those devices?
 Well, i'm sure we all know what a *speaker* is, but what about those other three?
 Let me explain it to you.

 ## Headphone